 The numerous distinctions that the 1964 Kennedy Half Dollar accumulated, along with the purpose of immortalizing one of the most popular Presidents of the 20th century, are core reasons why Osborne Mint selected this particular version for the American Legacy Collection.
 The 1964 Kennedy Half Dollar complements well the other the collectibles in the American Legacy Collection: the 1913 Buffalo Nickel, the 1893 Morgan Silver Dollar and the 1909-S Lincoln (Wheat) Penny.
 Each of the rounds can be requested in three finishes: high polished proof, antiqued and gold tone overlay for the two-tone look.
 Each round is individually serialized, given a numbered certificate of authenticity and packaged individually in an airtight curved collector’s capsule.
 The reverse side of the 1964 Kennedy Half Dollar, as all the rounds in the collection, is marked with the distinction of being 1 oz .999 pure silver and with the Osborne Mint logo.
 Being struck at Osborne Mint means these pieces are made 100% in the United States of America and are to be coveted for their precision, quality and intricate detail.

 The release of this round coincides with the 56th anniversary of Kennedy’s assassination on November 22nd and the December 7th christening of the Ford Class aircraft carrier that bears the John F. Kennedy name.
 This re-interpreted round is not to be confused as a replica coin; this Osborne Mint piece is a commemorative round that honors the extraordinary uniqueness and collectibility of the original 1964 Kennedy Half Dollar.
 The detail and precision delivered in these collectible rounds are attributes that serious numismatists and casual collectors will find desirable.
-Purchases of this round can currently only be made at top-rated precious metal dealers such as APMEX and JM Bullion.
-Osborne Mint’s upcoming e-commerce portal will also allow for online purchases directly from Osborne Mint.
+Proof finish is currently available on Osborne Mint’s e-commerce, Shop The Mint.
 Only 5,000 rounds will be struck.